EnkrateiaLucca/summarizing_and_querying_multiple_pdfs_with_langchain/README.md

 # Instalation and Setup

-Create a conda environment and install the following packages:
+Create a conda environment and install the necessary packages:

 ```
 conda create --name langchain_env python=3.8